bytefish/bytefish.de/blog/custom_form_validation_blazor.md

 [Kiota]: https://github.com/microsoft/kiota

-The common example for Form Validation in Blazor uses the `DataAnnotationsValidator` component to reuse Data Annotations defined for a models properties.
+The canonical example for Form Validation in Blazor uses the `DataAnnotationsValidator` component to reuse Data Annotations defined for a models properties.
 In the FluentUI Blazor demo, it looks like this.

 ```razor